apartment with moving boxes

 • Are they prepared to utilize public transportation?
 Even if your loved one won’t commute to a job, basic knowledge of local options could serve as a lifeline in the event of an emergency.

 • Are they able to handle self-care?
-Without the proper guidance and an established routine, adults and children with disabilities can sometimes fall into a pattern of self-neglect without the proper guidance and a strong, well-established routine.
+Without proper guidance and an established routine, adults and children with disabilities can sometimes fall into a pattern of self-neglect without the proper guidance and a strong, well-established routine.

 • Are they prepared to manage money?
 Basic money management is a helpful aspect of independent living.